Notes for a Horizon-tality

 —Ejército Zapatista de Liberación Nacional.

 Notes for a Horizon-tality: Toward the Possibility of Becoming Together as an Assemblage is a project that responds to our multiple and seemingly multiplying emergencies.
-Since the growing uncertainty of living in a world in crisis seems to continuously threaten the possibility of the future, this editorial initiative seeks to contribute to the growing scholarship on this topic from the perspective of Latin American contemporary art.
-We hope that by providing a take on the future, the initial artistic and curatorial imaginaries gathered here can help counter the defuturing narratives that stagnate our mobilizing potential for constructing other ways of being and existing in the world.
+Since the growing uncertainty of living in a world in crisis seems to continuously threaten the possibility of the future, this initiative seeks to contribute to the growing scholarship on this topic from the perspective of Latin American contemporary art.
+We hope that by providing a take on the future, the initial artistic and curatorial provocations gathered here can help counter the defuturing narratives that stagnate our mobilizing potential for constructing other ways of being in the world.
 In the face of generalized pessimism, it is essential to remember that recent uprisings and social movements have opened the door to alternative imaginaries for thriving amid end-of-the-world scenarios.
 Especially as these imaginaries underscore the fact that looking back in time constitutes a powerful form of anti-colonial resistance.
-That is why in taking the future only as a provocation, this inquiry explores the construction of multiple worldmaking practices that can help us exist in the future.
+That is why in taking the future only as a provocation, this inquiry explores instead how the construction of multiple worldmaking practices can yield renewed forms of solidarity.
 In that sense, this project is an invitation for participating artists, curators, and readers to contribute to the creation of other forms of the real that can yield new practices and orientations for becoming together as an assemblage.

 Apocalyptic scenarios and climate catastrophes have been recurrent in the history of humankind.
 Art historian Jesús Carrillo Castillo recounts that, in Spain in 1524, Fadrique Enríquez, a supporter of young Charles I, made it known that the rampant environmental decline that had occasioned dramatic droughts, famines, earthquakes and floods together with the widespread peasant revolts then ubiquitous in Europe signaled the end of time.
 Enríquez, moreover, “was not alone in this apocalyptic interpretation of current events,” Carrillo Castillo points out.
 “His voice was one among many prophets and astrologers all over Europe who were predicting that major catastrophes would coincide with a conjunction of planets in Pisces that year.”
 These apocalyptic views of nature and social upheaval undermined the Spanish Crown’s imperial expansion obliging them to develop a “redefinition of nature and its translation into recognizable and functional representations.”
 According to Carrillo Castillo, this need to redefine man’s relationship to the environment through new and relatable images prompted the first botanical expeditions in the Americas, the systematic collection of natural knowledge, and the construction of universities that could spur the development of scientific advancement.